 Our faculty members are committed to fostering social, relational and cross-cultural learning contexts that will prepare you to provide culturally responsive services across a variety of mental health settings.
 We are committed to developing ethical practitioners who excel at serving a diverse clientele.

-The Couple and Family Counseling/Therapy faculty are committed to the following program goals:
+The Couple and Family Therapy Program is committed to the following Program Goals and Student Learning Outcomes (SLO).

 |Graduate Achievement Data for Couple and Family Therapy Program